David-Bruewer/Hunting-Game/README.md

 2. Extract Folder
 3. Open the Builds Folder
 4. Open Hunting.exe, The multiplayer settings should default to the correct server

-    note: there is an issue on certain computers where the game can't advance past the menu screen.
+Note: there is an issue on certain computers where the game can't advance past the menu screen.
 This issue is being looked into and will be addressed in a future update